Robust Asset-Liability Management: Solving robust immunization problem

 \item Letting $z^*\in \cZ$ be the solution to the minmax problem \eqref{eq:VIZ} and $\theta=(\theta_j)\in \R^J$ be the corresponding portfolio share defined by \eqref{eq:theta}, then

 \end{enumerate} \end{thm}

 Theorem \ref{thm:RobIm} has several implications.
 First, \eqref{eq:maxmin0} shows that, to the first order, the guaranteed equity is exactly $-\Delta P(x) V_I(\cZ)$ when yields are perturbed by at most $\pm \Delta$ within the span of the basis functions.
 The minmax value $V_I(\cZ)$ has a natural interpretation and is the answer to the following question: ``if yields change by at most one percentage point, what is the largest percentage point decline in the portfolio value?''
-The maxmin formula \eqref{eq:maxmin0} provides an exact characterization of the worst-case outcome, and the number $V_I(\cZ)$ can be solved as the minmax value \eqref{eq:VIZ}.
-Second, the error estimate \eqref{eq:RobIm_error_bd} shows that the solution $z^*\in \cZ$ to the minmax problem \eqref{eq:VIZ} achieves the lower bound in \eqref{eq:maxmin0}, to the first order.
+The maxmin formula \eqref{eq:maxmin0} provides an exact characterization of the worst-case outcome, and the number $V_I(\cZ)$ can be solved as the minmax value \eqref{eq:VIZ}.\footnote{In Appendix \ref{app:convex}, we show that the solution is equivalent to assuming a more general set of priors formed by convex combinations of point masses, which fits within the ambiguity-averse framework of \citet{GilboaSchmeidler1989}.} Second, the error estimate \eqref{eq:RobIm_error_bd} shows that the solution $z^*\in \cZ$ to the minmax problem \eqref{eq:VIZ} achieves the lower bound in \eqref{eq:maxmin0}, to the first order.
 In this sense $z^*$ is an optimal portfolio, which we refer to as the \emph{robust immunizing portfolio}.
 Clearly, this immunizing portfolio is independent of $\Delta>0$ as the minmax problem \eqref{eq:VIZ} does not involve $\Delta$.
 Third, because the second order term in \eqref{eq:RobIm_error_bd} is proportional to $1+\norm{\theta}_1$, leverage can negatively affect the immunization performance.